ansys/scade-design-rules/doc/source/rules/modelling/num_of_operator_calls_in_conditions.rst

-.. index:: single: Number Of Operator Calls In Conditions
+.. index:: single: Number of operator calls in conditions

 Number of operator calls in conditions
 ======================================